Penguin Symbolism & Meaning (+ Spirit, Totem & Omens)

 These birds huddle together for companionship and to retain warmth.
 Their togetherness also gives them a sense of safety and security.

-The penguin spirit animal wants you to connect with people that have your interest in mind.
+The penguin spirit animal wants you to connect with people who have your interest in mind.
 Link up with like-minded people to create a stable community.

 Faithfulness and Commitment